 Now the Power Query Editor will automatically pull the data table into it.
 The result will look like this:

-Step-2: Applying Transpose Command to Transpose Rows to Columns Using Power Query
+Step 2: Applying Transpose Command to Convert Rows to Columns Using Power Query

 Now it’s time to apply the Transpose command.